 If you are trying to “shop small,” microgreens might be an ideal place to start.

-True Leaf Microgreens, owned and operated by Jasmine Richardson and Eric Franks in northern Chester County, is one of the more recognizable locally-grown items carried at Kimberton Whole Foods.
+True Leaf Microgreens, owned and operated by Eric Franks in northern Chester County, is one of the more recognizable locally-grown items carried at Kimberton Whole Foods.

 Mixed salad and arugula are available year-round, since they are grown in climate-controlled greenhouses.
 These tiny edible plants – snipped when they grow an inch or two high – are sought after by many chefs for their nutrient density and many culinary uses.
 You can grow your own greens while utilizing very little space (e.g. windowsill).

-Check out Richardson and Frank’s book, Microgreens: A Guide to Growing Nutrient-Packed Greens.
+Check out Frank’s book, Microgreens: A Guide to Growing Nutrient-Packed Greens.